Given that Mickey Mouse’s roots are in California, it’s no surprise where he chooses to spend his vacation: Hawaii.

 The wet areas in the men’s and women’s locker rooms are standard steam rooms, sauna, and lounges.
 What’s more impressive is what couples can experience together.

-The coed relaxation lounge with teas, fruits, and snacks opens onto the outdoor hydrotherapy garden, Kula Wai.
+The coed relaxation lounge with teas, fruits, and snacks opens onto the outdoor hydrotherapy garden, Kula Wai where guests can enjoy a hot tub.
 There are reserved hot tubs specific couples’ treatments.
 There are several plunge pools that very temperatures in this tropical garden.

 Its showcase feature is a structure erected like Stonehenge.
 A tall circle of stones contains various shower and hydrotherapy experiences.
 Guests rotate through these motion-activated showers.
 A man in a group sharing the facilities nailed it when he said, ‘I feel like a car in a car wash.”